Are you looking for product recommendation strategies that can boost your revenue?

 Oh, and double-check all of your links.
 That’s a big problem that happens more often than you think.
 The last thing you want is an interested buyer landing on a 404 page.

-But when done right, sending product suggestions to your email list can be an effective way to boost your revenue.
+But when done right, sending product suggestions to your email list can effectively boost your revenue.

 Check out this example from the Dollar Shave Club:

-This is an excellent example of how you can use email marketing to make powerful product recommendations.
+This is an excellent example of using email marketing to make powerful product recommendations.

-Here’s a great resource that gives you 6 email marketing templates to save time when writing your email series.
-Plus, you can use these for a product recommendation email template, too!
+Here’s a great resource that gives you six email marketing templates to save time when writing your email series.
+You can also use these for a product recommendation email template!

-Ok, now we’ve covered 7 strategies for increasing your product recommendation sales.
+We’ve covered six product recommendation strategies for increasing your sales.
 Your online business is now one big money-making recommendation engine at this point.

 But the truth is that none of these strategies will work if your product suggestions aren’t trustworthy.

-So, now, let’s take a look at 4 practical things you can do to make your recommendations instantly trustworthy.
+Let’s look at five practical things you can do to make your recommendations instantly trustworthy.